 PGM (permanent magnet generator)

-Of the three, permanent magnet generator is the most stable since the AVR (automatic voltage regulator) is powered by a separate small generator which is unaffected by the load on the main generator output.
-SCR and PWM both use the generator output windings, which makes them susceptible to load inducted voltage distortion brought on by non-linear loads.
-Therefore, in locations where large UPSs are known to be part of the load, PGM excited generators are the best choice.
+Of the three, the permanent magnet generator is the most stable since the AVR (automatic voltage regulator) is powered by a separate small generator which is unaffected by the load on the main generator output.
+SCR and PWM both use the generator output windings, which makes them susceptible to load-inducted voltage distortion brought on by non-linear loads.
+Therefore, in locations where large UPSs are known to be part of the load, PGM-excited generators are the best choice.

 Another method would be to delay the UPS transfer to generator power until after all the other loads have been satisfied.
 This will ensure that the generator voltage and current fluctuations are damped by the existing load.